DSC-SPIDAL/harp/harp-daal-python/README.md

 ### Dependencies
 Please have all dependencies installed.

+* If you use our Docker Image, all the dependencies are pre-installed.
 * Python 2.7+
 * Python module Numpy (Install with your `pip`)
 * Hadoop 2.6.0/Hadoop 2.6.5